 Our human relationships both help us know God and help to make God known.

 This is why Jesus said all of God’s instructions and laws can be summed up by this: love God and love your neighbor as yourself.
-Relationship are (or should be) at the top of what is most important to Christians (first with God then with one another).
+Relationships are (or should be) at the top of what is most important to Christians (first with God than with one another).

 God’s Purpose for Creation:

-One of my favorite books outside of the Bible is called From Eternity to Here By Frank Viola.
-In it, he tackles the question of what God’s eternal purposes were for creating the world and creating us people.
+In his book, From Eternity to Here, b y Frank Viola, he tackles the question of what God’s eternal purposes were for creating the world and creating us people.

 1)God wanted a bride for his son